Skip to main content

 Fungus or Mold Growth in Isolated Parts of the Lawn

-Excess moisture from an irrigation leak can create the perfect environment for mold, mildew, or fungal growth.
-If you notice mushrooms or other unusual plant growth occurring in a specific spot on your lawn, then there may be an underground leak in the pipe running through that area.
+Excess moisture creates ideal conditions for mold, mildew, or fungal growth.
+Mushrooms or unusual plant growth in specific spots may indicate underground pipe leaks in that area.

 Water Pooling Around Certain Sprinkler Heads When the System’s Off